Designing with Echo: An Advancing Point Twill Makes It Easy

 How do you design something like this?
 Let's start at the very beginning -- which, with computer drafting, means a design line.
 Here's the one I started with.

-Next, I created a parallel threading, so that I could weave Echo Weave.
+Next, I created a parallel threading, so that I could weave Echo.
 (A parallel threading on eight shafts usually means that every thread in the original single threading will now have a parallel thread -- usually 4 ends above it.)
-Here's what the advancing point twill threading above looks like when woven as Echo Weave.
+Here's what the advancing point twill threading above looks like.

 You see the parallel lines?
-That's what gives you Echo Weave.
+That's part of the technique known as Echo.
 And here's what the entire draft looks like when woven using the pattern of the original point-twill threading, with a twill tie-up of 1, 1, 1, 1, 2, 2.

 I like it -- and you may too, if you're still reading this!
-How did I create a parallel threading -- for Echo Weave -- so that there are now two lines of point twill?
+How did I create a parallel threading so that there are now two lines of point twill?
 This is easily done on Fiberworks by going to the drop-down menu under "Warp," clicking "Parallel Repeat," and then clicking "Extended Parallel," shafts shift by 4, and "Apply."

 The original point-twill draft looks great on its own, tromp as writ.
 So why go to all this computer-drafting trouble?